dmyersturnbull/network_merge/README.md

 3. New interactions have been added to representative members of non-trivial degenerate sets.
 Specifically, one interaction was added for each interaction labeled for that degenerate set according to feature (2).
 These new interactions are those interactions that have been moved from non-representative interactors to representative interactors.

+###What general-use datasets can I run on?###
+Here’s the current breakdown:

+* [IntAct](http://www.ebi.ac.uk/intact/) seems to work very well!
+Please [report](https://github.com/dmyersturnbull/network_merge/issues/new) any issues.

+* [DIP](http://dip.doe-mbi.ucla.edu/) does not correctly follow the MI25 specification, so parsing is problematic but may work.
+Please see [issue #7](https://github.com/dmyersturnbull/network_merge/issues/7).

+* [BIOGRID](http://thebiogrid.org/) does not correctly follow the MI25 specification, and parsing doesn’t work at all.
+Please see [issue #8](https://github.com/dmyersturnbull/network_merge/issues/8).

+More information will follow.

 Understanding report files
 ------------------------------------
 This section assumes the reader has read [the paper](https://github.com/dmyersturnbull/network_merge/blob/master/doc/description.pdf?raw=true).